carmenng/profile/README.md

 - 🤖 **[AI Policy Research Group Member](https://www.linkedin.com/company/center-for-ai-and-digital-policy/)** — **Center for AI and Digital Policy, US** (2024- Present)
 - 🌐 **[Certified Data Ethics Professional and Facilitator](https://theodi.org/profile/carmen-ng/)** — **Open Data Institute, UK** (2022 - Present)
 - 📚 Co-authored for the peer-reviewed **[MIT Science Policy Review](https://sciencepolicyreview.org/2022/07/mitspr-191618003010/)** on the ethical and regulatory challenges of emotion AI in biometric technologies (2022)
-- 📝 **[Research Sprint Fellow](https://cyber.harvard.edu/story/2021-03/research-sprint-examines-digital-self-determination-increasingly-interconnected-world)** (Cohort 2021) on Digital Self-Determination, hosted by the **Berkman Klein Center for Internet & Society at Harvard University, Digital Asia Hub** in collaboration with the **Global Network of Internet & Society Centers**.
+- 📝 **[Research Sprint Fellow](https://cyber.harvard.edu/story/2021-03/research-sprint-examines-digital-self-determination-increasingly-interconnected-world)** (Cohort 2021) on international AI governance analysis and digital rights frameworks, hosted by the **Berkman Klein Center for Internet & Society at Harvard University, Digital Asia Hub** in collaboration with the **Global Network of Internet & Society Centers**.

-### 📱 Climate Technology Communications
+### 📱 AI and Climate Technology Communications
-- 👩🏼‍💻 **Senior technology communications lead** at **Siemens** with experience in crafting global campaigns and research studies on climate tech. and AI in urban infrastructure, in collaboration with startups and companies across the US, EMEA and APAC regions.
+- 👩🏼‍💻 **Senior technology communications lead** at **Siemens** with experience in crafting global campaigns and research studies on AI and digital technologies across energy, healthcare, transport and industry, in collaboration with startups and companies across the US, EMEA and APAC regions.

 ### 🎥 Journalism
 - 📝 **Former community editor** at **Reuters News**, with a user-centric breaking news curation role for pan-Asia news